 We may earn affiliate commissions for the recommended products.
 Learn more.

-Facing blackouts for NHL matches on ESPN+ or NHL.TV ?
-A VPN (Virtual Private Network) is the simplest way to bypass NHL blackouts.
+NHL game blackouts are the result of regional broadcast rights that restrict live viewing in certain areas.
+Starting with the 2025-26 season, games will stream on ESPN in the US, while NHL.TV will be available exclusively through DAZN in nearly 200 countries.
+If you’re in a blackout zone, you’ll need to watch via your local broadcaster or wait for out‑of‑market or on‑demand access.
+Luckily, a VPN (virtual private network) is the simplest way to bypass NHL blackouts.
 By routing your connection through a server in another state, you can change your virtual location and watch games that would otherwise be restricted in your area.

-4. For NHL.TV users outside US/Canada: Connect to a VPN server in a country without NHL.TV restrictions, such as the Netherlands or Germany.
+4. For DAZN users outside US/Canada: connect to a VPN server in a country without restrictions, such as the Netherlands or Germany

-5. Log in to your ESPN+ or NHL.TV account and enjoy watching any NHL game without blackout restrictions.
+5. Log in to your ESPN+ or DAZN: account and enjoy watching NHL games

-With ESPN+ (which now includes NHL Power Play), you can stream over 1,050 out-of-market NHL games, and a VPN helps you access those local games that would otherwise be blacked out.
-Click here for detailed step by step guide on how to use VPN for NHL blackouts
+With ESPN+ (which now includes NHL Power Play), you can stream over 1000 out-of-market NHL games, and a VPN helps you access those local games that would otherwise be blacked out.
+Click here for detailed step by step guide on how to use VPN for NHL blackouts.

 Best VPNs to watch NHL anywhere – detailed list

-1. NordVPN – the best VPN for bypassing NHL blackouts
+1. NordVPN – best VPN for bypassing NHL blackouts

 NordVPN banner

-NordVPN is a favorite among users for good reason — it's reliable and highly effective when it comes to unblocking sports streams like NHL.TV and ESPN+, making it a top choice to watch blackout NHL games on ESPN+.
-Based on my experience, this VPN handles geo-restricted content with ease, which is why it earned a top spot on this list.
+NordVPN is a favorite among users for good reason — it's reliable and highly effective when it comes to unblocking sports streams like NHL.TV (available through DAZN for the 2025-2026 season) and ESPN+, making it a top choice to watch blackout NHL games on ESPN+.
+Based on my experience, this VPN handles geo-restricted content with ease, which is why it earned a top spot on my list.

 Streaming